Domukas22/miniProject_TodoList_2.0/prep.md

-. toggle priorities with arrows
 .
 Fix overcrowding issues
-. cant delete todo if loaded with local storage

-2. Edit priorities / text
+. ad calender swap animations
+. stop editing form if you chang epriority or delete white the form is open

 Drawbacks of current structure: